Table of Contents

 |a32||GND||signal ground||c32||GND||signal ground|

 IC23 is an ATTINY13-20.
-It is easier to use a Microcontroller in the activity function as an retriggerable monoflop with external capacities and resistors.
+It is easier to use a Microcontroller for the activity function then a retriggerable monoflop with external capacities and resistors.
 To program this use the HEX-File file here: :boards:ecb:ramfloppy:firmware:attiny.zip

 For our German and European friends … You may use a simple PCB from POLLIN and the software PONYPROG.
 Here is the link to the POLLIN-PCB: